kuma35/thinking-forth-jp/sphinx/appendixa.rst

 Control Structures
 ==================

 Forth provides all the control structures needed for structured, GOTO-less programming.

-The syntax of the construct is as follows:
+The syntax of the ``IF THEN`` construct is as follows:

 .. code-block:: none